Infineon/mtb-example-msclp-isx-tom-keypad-4-buttons-demo/README.md

 ## Operation

-1. Connect the USB cable between the [CY8CPROTO-040T-MS kit](https://www.infineon.com/CY8CPROTO-040T-MS) and the PC with the keypad-4 extension board, as shown in **Figure 1**.
+1. Connect the USB cable between the kit and the PC with the keypad-4 extension board, as shown in **Figure 1**.

    **Figure 1.
 Connecting the CY8CPROTO-040T-MS kit with the USB cable**